 If a candidate references a training program they attended, take some time and investigate the course.
 See if they offer a certificate upon successful completion and examination.
 If they do and your candidate doesn’t have it, there might be an issue.

 - Beginner: A beginner SEO might have learned from a more advanced SEO or an online course.
 Unless they are really sharp, beware of the self-taught because they would have a hard time sifting through the SEO myths that saturate the internet.

 - Intermediate: Probably worked under a more experienced SEO and might have had online or in-person training.
-They may even have certifications from Google for AdWords and Analytics.
+They may even have certifications from Google for Ads and Analytics.